Emerald Coast Classic

 The key Thanksgiving weekend portion of the tournament takes place on a beautiful campus on the Florida panhandle.
 The nearby beaches and resorts were important elements of the pitch to fans looking for a weekend away or a family vacation.

 Therefore the design must connect in a way that shows off what that experience looks and feels like.
-It meant using a lot of photos like the one below.

 Beaches aside, the basketball was something to behold, too.